talagayev/OpenMMDL/docs/modules/openmmdl_analysis/analysis/interactions.rst

 .. py:class:: InteractionAnalyzer(pdb_md, dataframe, num_processes, lig_name, special_ligand, peptide, md_len)

-    Analyzes molecular interactions between a protein and a ligand/peptide throughout an MD trajectory using PLIP (Protein-Ligand Interaction Profiler).
+    Analyzes molecular interactions between a protein and a ligand/peptide throughout an MD trajectory using ProLIF.

     :ivar mda.Universe pdb_md: MDAnalysis Universe object representing the topology and trajectory.
     :ivar str or None dataframe: Path to an existing interaction CSV file.
 If None, the trajectory will be processed anew.